mslinn/jekyll_href/README.md

 ```

 ## Test
-A test web site is provided in the `demo` directory.
+A test website is provided in the `demo` directory.
  1. Set breakpoints.

  2. Initiate a debug session from the command line: